AIエージェントを「組織」として回す設計思想:12体のサブエージェントとNeon × Prismaタスクボードで作る一人会社のアーキテクチャ

 Honestly, I thought "this is just common sense" at first.
 But mapping it onto subagents, I found that the answers human organizations spent millennia evolving carry over almost intact.
 Information sharing, decision distribution, quality assurance, escalation paths — when you run multiple subagents, the exact same four problems resurface.
 So borrowing the historical answer is the rational move, at least where I currently stand.

-Architecture Overview: Next.js + Prisma + 12 Subagents
+Architecture Overview: Next.js + Prisma + Neon + 12 Subagents

 From here I'll describe the system I actually use — not a demo mock, but the live setup that runs ZYL0 Lab's real work (blog drafting, code, investment analysis, first-pass contract review).
 The stack is deliberately not flashy; everything has to be maintainable by one person.